davidolivefarga/advent-of-code-2023/day18/README.md

 11  . . . . . . . . . .
 ```

 Some of those regions will be inside the digger path, while others will be outside it.
-To know what kind of region we have, we can use the same technique we used in [Day 10 Part 2](https://github.com/davidolivefarga/advent-of-code-2023/tree/master/day10#-second-puzzle), the ray casting alogrithm.
+To know what kind of region we have, we can use the same technique we used in [Advent of Code 2023, Day 10, Part 2](https://github.com/davidolivefarga/advent-of-code-2023/tree/master/day10#-second-puzzle), the ray casting alogrithm.
 We pick a point inside the region and we apply the algorithm to determine if it's inside the digger path or outside.
 This requires either the list of vertical edges or the list of horizontal edges, depending the direction of the ray you case (in my case I chose the vertical ones).

 At this point, we have the area enclosed by the path of the digger.
 However, to calculate the area enclosed by the trench, we need to add a bit more area, because there are some parts of the trench that we haven't counted yet: